rohit-venkat/flask_api_sample/README.md

 Run `curl -i -H "Content-Type: application/json" -X POST -d '{"user":"twaits", "password":"Passphrase1"}' http://localhost:5000/api/users/` from the command line in order to have the user password needed to use the front end.

+A list of `curl` commands to test the REST API is included in `curl_commands.txt`.

 To test the api service using the Front End flask app, open another command line and run `python front_end.py`.

 This sample uses a simple list of objects as our data store.
 The principles can be easily transferred to using a backend of your choice.

 On the browser go to `http://localhost:5001` to view the front end portion.

+You can run tests from the command line by running `python api_tests.py`.

 ## Future Work

 This demo/example would work great with a simple mongo backend and ORM implementation in the code.

-Also, it would be nice to set up a [Vagrant]() script for launching a VM with all the dependencies pre-installed so users could see it working without installing and configuring dependencies themselves.
+Also, it would be nice to set up a [Vagrant]('https://www.vagrantup.com/') script for launching a VM with all the dependencies pre-installed so users could see it working without installing and configuring dependencies themselves.

 ## Acknowledgements